Jayleeva/42inception/README.md

 - https://mariadb.com/docs/server/server-management/install-and-upgrade-mariadb/configuring-mariadb/configuring-mariadb-with-option-files

 # Project description
-## Uses of Docker and sources included
+## Uses of Docker and sources
-Docker is used in order to facilitate the passage from developpement to deployement, by making sure that what works in your IDE will also work in prod, since the environment is guaranted to be the same.
-It also insures that every dev works with the same environment all along.
+Docker is a technology allowing to contain a program with all its dependencies, libraries, tools, configuration files, system components... in a manner that is isolated and so, independant from the host.
+In addition to each docker working in its own little world with its own access to its own ressources, its encapsulation facilitates portability, by making sure that what works on your machine will also work on another, as long as both use the same curated environment, either by being the end device, or by using the same container.
+What you see in developpment, is what your clients will see in deployment.

 NGINX is a web server that can also work as reverse proxy, load balancing, API gateway, and more.
 It's used to host websites.